Max Kepler Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.53 team ERA ranks 22nd among all MLB pitching staffs.
+- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.51).

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (103 total, one per game).
+- Cardinals pitchers combine to give up 103 home runs (one per game), the first-fewest in baseball.

+- The Cardinals are sending Hudson (1-0) to the mound to make his second start of the season.

+- The righty last appeared in relief on Thursday, when he tossed 4 1/3 innings against the Chicago Cubs, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.